juliohm1978/kubernetes-helper-scripts/README.md

 kubectl get nodes
 ```

 The main difference from using kubectl directly is the ability to define the current namespace using a local temporary environment variable.
-Simply define `export namespace=mynamespace` and all subsequent calls to `k` will equivalent to `kubectl -n mynamespace`.
+Simply define `export namespace=mynamespace` and all subsequent calls to `k` will be equivalent to `kubectl -n mynamespace`.

 ```bash
 export namespace=mynamespace